QMCPACK/qmcpack/nexus/docs/user_guide/rmg.rst

     True

-Use :meth:`~pwscf_analyzer.PwscfAnalyzer.require` when downstream work cannot continue without a quantity.
+Use :meth:`~rmg_analyzer.RmgAnalyzer.require` when downstream work cannot continue without a quantity.
 A later query for an unavailable required quantity raises an exception rather than returning ``None``.